genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/event-handlers/configure.md

 }
 ```

-### Configure in processes.xml
+### Configuration in processes.xml

-Event handler service configuration is added in processes.xml like below example, for more information of each tag in below config follow this [link](/platform-reference/essential-information/processes-xml)
+The event handler has a service configuration in your application's **processes.xml** file.
+Here is an example:
+ For more information about the tags in this example, see [system processes](/platform-reference/essential-information/processes-xml).

 ```xml
 <process name="TRADING_APP_EVENT_HANDLER">